In this article

 1. Get a business bank account and credit card

-2. Use business expense tracking software
+2. Use a business expense tracker

 Manual bookkeeping processes are time-consuming and labor-intensive—not to mention error-prone.
 Accounting and spend management software eliminates these challenges, providing a more accurate and efficient way to keep track of business expenses.

 Once you’ve chosen an accounting platform, you’ll want to connect it to your financial institutions.
 Modern solutions can automatically import your banking and card transactions for real-time visibility.
-By automating the process, you can easily compare accounting transactions with bank and credit card data.

-4. Choose between a cash or accrual accounting system
+4. Choose between cash or accrual accounting

 5. Implement an expense policy